Welcome to today's edition of the Rush 24-7 podcast.

 Snerdley did not know that.

-He'd been so busy screaming calls he hadn't heard that.
+He'd been so busy screaming calls, he hadn't heard that.

-But we had clearly been told last week by the regime the war on terror was over, and the next day there was a story front page one of the newspapers about another drone strike and drone policy.
+And the next day, there was a story front page one of the newspapers about another drone strike and drone policy.

 Why are we still flying drones if the war on terror is over?

-Why is Al Qaeda still killing people?
+And why is al-Qaeda still killing people?

-And why is the Muslim Brotherhood here and doing what they're doing in Egypt and wanting permission to uh have sex with their dead wives for six hours after she dies?
+And why is the Muslim Brotherhood here and doing what they're doing in Egypt and wanting permission to have sex with their dead wives for six hours after she dies?

-Why if the war on terror is over?
+If the war on terror is over.

 And the war on terror is over because the Democrats always defined it as Osama bin Laden being killed.

-This is infantile.
+This is infant.

 This is childish immaturity, that answer that Obama gave.